 The drafts that are provided to the client for feedback are low quality renders using the same process as the final render will be, in order to speed up the revision process.

-Revisions are made to the scene, textures, and lights and the process is repeated until the desired results are achieved.
+Revisions are made to the scene, textures, and lights and the process is repeated until the desired result is achieved.
 Generally, changes can be made independently: for example, most changes to the model do not require the texturing to be updated.